prixladi/tusker/README.md

 - `maximum` backoff of failed task
 - `minimum` backoff after failed task

-Allows delayed execution (`executor`) of tasks.
+Allows (delayed) execution of tasks.  (`executor`)

-On application level queues and tasks can be created using REST Api (`api`).
+On application level queues and tasks can be created using REST Api. (`api`)

-Also contains simple administration where user can configure queues (`admin`).
+Also contains simple administration where user can configure queues. (`admin`)

 ### WARNING

 Because there is no authorization yet, the application is intended to be running in your internal network **WITHOUT** exposition to the internet.
-Some kind of authorization and permission system is planned in future.
+Some kind of authorization and permission system is planned in the future.

 ## Services